 Non-economic damages, on the other hand, represent the other consequences of your brain injury like:

 - Emotional distress

 Punitive damages may be available in rare cases where the at-fault party acted with malice or recklessness.
 These damages are meant to punish that party for their behavior and deter others from acting similarly.
-Contact Winters and Yonker, P.A., today to learn more about the damages you may be able to recover in your case.
+Contact Winters and Yonker Personal Injury Lawyers, today to learn more about the damages you may be able to recover in your case.

 How Long Do I Have To File a Lawsuit for a Brain Injury in Florida?

-For most brain injury cases in New Port Richey, you will have four years from the date of the accident to file a lawsuit.
+For most brain injury cases in New Port Richey, you will have two years from the date of the accident to file a lawsuit.
 However, there are exceptions to this deadline.
-If your brain injury case involves medical malpractice or wrongful death, you will have two years instead.

 We recommend getting in contact with our law offices if you aren’t sure whether you still have time to file a lawsuit in your case.
 That is a determination we can probably make during your free initial consultation.

 Schedule a Free Consultation With Our New Port Richey Brain Injury Lawyers

 You don’t have to go through the aftermath of a brain injury alone.
 The experienced New Port Richey brain injury lawyers with Winters and Yonker Personal Injury Lawyers, will aggressively represent your interests while you take the time you need to recover.